psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```
 ## Owen's Second Letter to The Academy, December, 1895

-Owen's second letter, dated the last day of November, 1895, appeared in The *Academy* [Vol 48 Iss 1233, p545-7](https://archive.org/details/sim_academy-and-literature_1895-12-21_48_1233/page/544/mode/2up?q=hartland) on December 21st, 1895, and loses focus somewhat as Owen takes a broader look at Welsh tradition and supersition:
+Owen's second letter, dated the last day of November, 1895, appeared in The *Academy* [Vol 48 Iss 1233, p545-7](https://archive.org/details/sim_academy-and-literature_1895-12-21_48_1233/page/544/mode/2up?q=hartland) on December 21st, 1895, and loses focus somewhat as Owen takes a broader look at Welsh tradition and superstition:

 > CORRESPONDENCE.
 >